MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 You can think of this as a crowd sourcing app of brand reviews with a sentiment analysis model that suggests ratings.

-## Scraping the data from Trustpilot
+## Scraping the data from Trustpilot with Selenium and Scrapy

 In order to train a sentiment classifier, we need data.
 We can sure download open source datasets for sentiment analysis tasks such as Amazon polarity or IMDB movie reviews but for the purpose of this tutorial, **we'll build our own dataset**.